unitedastronomer/E1-572G-Hackintosh/ADDITIONAL_INFO.md

  <br >

-* If upgrading from Catalina or earlier to Ventura and earlier, you will need to temporarily use a supported SMBIOS for that version.
+* If upgrading from Catalina or earlier to Ventura and newer, you will need to temporarily use a supported SMBIOS for that version.

 ### macOS Ventura and Sonoma specific
 * Graphics Acceleration had been dropped in Ventura, so you'll need to re-add it with the help of Opencore Legacy Patcher.